 Imagine sitting in a small circular tube where you can see the entire cockpit crew fighting against gravity.
 Have you ever wondered how ‘James Bond’ feels breaking through the clouds and reappearing on the other side?
 Fly to Lukla, and feel the adrenalin rush as you see the Lukla airport runway, which is literally built on a steep incline of a hillside.

-The Lukla airport was a dream of Sir Edmund Hillary for connecting the Himalayan Kingdom with the rest of the world.
+The Lukla airport was a dream of Sir Edmund Hillary for connecting the country of himalayas with the rest of the world.
 It is also the shortest route from Kathmandu for Everest enthusiasts instead of a 6 to 7 days trekking and some bus ride.